Farmeurimmo/portfolio/README.md

-# My V4 Portfolio (Svelte)
+# My V4 Portfolio (Svelte+Vite+TailwindCSS)

 This is the fourth iteration of my portfolio site.
-It is currently in early development and is not yet ready for production.
+It's built with Svelte and Tailwind CSS.
 See how it looks at [https://v4.farmeurimmo.fr/](https://v4.farmeurimmo.fr/).

+Hosted on vercel.

 ## Developing

+You need to have Node.js >= 16 installed on your machine.

 Once you've created a project and installed dependencies with `pnpm install` (or `pnpm install` or `yarn`), start a development server: